This is the multi-page printable view of this section. Click here to print.

 We’ll employ many fitting—or sometimes unfitting—metaphors and analogies, aiming to let readers grasp networking concepts quickly.

-In essence, DNS service is like a Xinhua Dictionary; by consulting the dictionary, we can find the IP address corresponding to a domain name.
+Essentially, the DNS service is like a Xinhua Dictionary.
+By querying this dictionary, we can find the IP address corresponding to a domain name.

-DNS (Domain Name System) is one of the fundamental infrastructures of the Internet.
-Like a Xinhua Dictionary, it is responsible for translating human-readable domain names into IP addresses that computers can understand.
+DNS (Domain Name System) is one of the fundamental infrastructures of the internet.
+Like a Xinhua Dictionary, it is responsible for translating human-readable domain names into computer-understandable IP addresses.

 DNS Resolution Principle